sker65/huawei-r4850g2-esphome/README.md

 # huawei-r4850g2-esphome
-ESPHome project for huawei r4850g2 rectifier with can bus control.
+ESPHome project for huawei r4850g2 or r4850g1 rectifier with can bus control.

 It uses a cheap D1 mini module (ESP8266) and a can bus module MCP2515.
 Alternatively you can also use a ESP32 and a can bus transceiver.
 There are lots of boards and modules available just search for "esp32 canbus".